Calcium hydroxide: Reactions

+When carbon dioxide is passed through limewater, the solution takes on a milky appearance due to precipitation of insoluble calcium carbonate:

+If excess CO2 is added: the following reaction takes place:

+The milkiness disappears since calcium bicarbonate is water-soluble.

+Calcium hydroxide reacts with aluminium.
+This reaction is the basis of aerated concrete.
+It does not corrode iron and steel, owing to passivation of their surface.

-Calcium hydroxide reacts with hydrogen chloride to first give calcium hydroxychloride and then calcium chloride.
+Calcium hydroxide reacts with hydrochloric acid to give calcium hydroxychloride and then calcium chloride.

-Structure, preparation, occurrence
+In a process called sulfation, sulphur dioxide reacts with limewater:

+Limewater is used in a process known as lime softening to reduce water hardness.
+It is also used as a neutralizing agent in municipal waste water treatment.

+Structure and preparation

 Calcium hydroxide adopts a polymeric structure, as do all metal hydroxides.
 The structure is identical to that of Mg(OH)_{2} (brucite structure); i.e., the cadmium iodide motif.
 Strong hydrogen bonds exist between the layers.

-Calcium hydroxide is produced commercially by treating (slaking) lime with water:
+Calcium hydroxide is produced commercially by treating (slaking) quicklime with water: